-Students with an outstanding tuition bill from previous terms will not be allowed to register.
+Students with an outstanding tuition bill from previous terms will not be allowed to register (except for students receiving VA benefits).

 Procedure

 Dates that course registration is open are listed in the Academic Catalog and available on the CBTS website.
 Courses offerings are available on the CBTS website and in the Student Information System (Populi).